Scandinavian Airlines System Flight 347: Aftermath

 Haris Keč was at the time of the incident 25 years old.
 Born in Sarajevo, then in Yugoslavia and now in Bosnia and Herzegovina, he was a student and journalist while living in his home country.
 He moved to Norway on 11 July 1993, after having been granted a residential permit.
-After having lived in a refuge reception center in Alstahaug, he moved into his own home.
+After having lived in a refuge reception center in Alstahaug Municipality, he moved into his own home.
 He was a volunteer journalist for Landsforeningen Bosnia Hercegovina and had written several articles.
 Until the incident he had a clean criminal record.
 People who knew him described him as "sympathetic" and "resourceful", and doubted that he intended to harm anyone.
 A municipal immigrant consultant stated that he was "a person with initiative" who sought to get to know Norwegians and find work.

 Keč was charged with three criminal offenses: the hijacking itself, and fraud and forgery related to attempting to take out 50,000 Norwegian krone from a friend's bank account.
 He had confessed the crime and several witnesses could confirm he had committed the crime.
 The incident was the second court case in Norway regarding hijacking, after Braathens SAFE Flight 139 had been hijacked by a drunk in 1985.
 The law permitted a sentence from 2 to 21 years prison.
 On 16 June 1995, Keč was sentenced to four years prison by Eidsivating Court of Appeal.
 After receiving the sentence, he stated to the press: "I regret hijacking the aircraft.
 I have apologized to the victims.
 Hijacking an aircraft was a completely wrong way to create attention for the situation in Bosnia."